 Data Maturity

-Although CareQuest exhibited characteristics within different analytics and data maturity levels, they were somewhere between ‘Reactive’ and ‘Defined’.
-As we worked through the data strategy assessment, we identified key areas for improvement to move to the next level of maturity, including:
+CareQuest exhibited characteristics within different analytics and data maturity levels, somewhere between ‘Reactive’ and ‘Defined’.
+We identified key areas for improvement to move to the next level of maturity, including:

-• Building the infrastructure and team to provide and promote data democratization
+• Building the infrastructure and team to promote data democratization

 • Adding additional staffing positions to support growth